Yemen’s Houthis deny due process rights of 12 detainees facing death penalty charges: HRW News

 Wadalyemen, CC By-SA 4.0, via Wikimedia Commons

-Yemen denies due process rights of 12 detainees facing death penalty charges
+Yemen’s Houthis deny due process rights of 12 detainees facing death penalty charges: HRW

-Yemen Houthi authorities have transferred 12 detained individuals to criminal prosecution while denying them due process rights, with some facing death penalty charges, according to a Human Rights Watch report published on Thursday.
+Houthi authorities in Yemen have launched criminal prosecution against 12 detained individuals while denying them due process rights, with some facing charges that carry the death penalty, according to a Human Rights Watch report published on Thursday.
 Among these detainees are UN and former US embassy staff.

 According to the group’s documentation, these individuals, detained between 2021 and 2023, have been held incommunicado throughout their detention with no access to legal representation during interrogations or family visits, despite written directives from prosecutors to facilitate such visits.
 The organization reports that their June 19 inquiries to Houthi authorities regarding these arrests and due process concerns remain unanswered.